 I enjoy taking on complex, difficult characters and have always striven to capture the truth of those people, whether or not it’s popular.
 Vince Gilligan, the creator of “Breaking Bad,” wanted Skyler to be a woman with a backbone of steel who would stand up to whatever came her way, who wouldn’t just collapse in the corner or wring her hands in despair.
 He and the show’s writers made Skyler multilayered and, in her own way, morally compromised.

 Speaking as an audience member, if the creators, writers, and actors of Breaking Bad wanted Skyler White to have a ‘backbone of steel’ and to be ‘multilayered’, then they failed.
 Allow me to briefly list some steely women, drawn from real life and fiction: Angela Merkel, German Chancellor; Christine Lagarde, boss of the IMF; Hilary Clinton, future President of the USA; Elinor Dashwood from Sense and Sensibility; Alice from Alice in Wonderland; Ellen Ripley from Alien; and Catwoman from The Dark Knight Rises.
 I cannot imagine any of them attending a birthday party, and then walking into a cold swimming pool as part of some ridiculous pseudo-suicide bid in order to get attention.
-I cannot imagine them making idle threats they have no intention to go through with.
-They would not go out of their way to be rude to a total stranger, as a way of punishing somebody else.
+I cannot imagine them making idle threats.
+They would not go out of their way to be rude to a total stranger, just to punish somebody else.
 They would not foolishly hand $600k to their lover, only to become flustered when he spent money on a new car instead of paying his tax bills.
 And they would not strenuously demand a divorce, then casually change their mind when the signed papers are handed to them.
 Skyler White did all those things, and did them all with the same facial expression that she does almost everything: a wide-eyed stare of hyperbolic intensity.
 If this is meant to be ‘steely’ and ‘multilayered’, I am forced to laugh at the incompetence of the writers and the actor.
 Their combined artistic failure best explains their defensiveness.
 It is understandable that they are upset that their creation provokes criticism.
 But their failure does not entitle them to brandish their critics as misogynists, any more than an audience that finds fault with a black character must be racist, or an audience that finds fault with a foreign character must be xenophobes.

 Let me point out one particular detail which annoyed me more than others.
 Skyler is rarely seen as being competent at doing anything other than a mother’s tasks.
 She can give birth, feed the baby, argue with her teenage son, and cook breakfast.
 Whoop-de-doo for women’s liberation.
 But we are told she is also a bookkeeper.
 And, from the pompous way Skyler behaves, she seems to believe she is a good bookkeeper.
 But she is not a good bookkeeper.
 In the only scene in the entire series where we might seriously examine her abilities as a bookkeeper, she comes across as totally incompetent.